 Expect all manner of maritime mysteries – monstrous sea creatures, sacred lighthouses, strange afflictions, accursed marauders, feuding gods, grand sea battles, and a heaping helping of humor in-between!

-Claire Niebergall is an American animator living in Vancouver, British Columbia.
+Claire Niebergall is an American-Canadian animator living in Vancouver, British Columbia.
 By day, she’s worked on some major Hollywood films, including Captain America: The Winter Soldier, Detective Pikachu and yes, even Sausage Party.
 By night, she writes and illustrates her own comic projects.
 Phantomarine combines her love of creepy-ghosty things and her love of all things oceanic.
 When not drawing, clicking buttons, or sleeping, she can be found near bodies of water, on hiking trails, or hunting down the perfect plate of eggs benedict.

 2019 Sequential Magazine Awards – Best Webcomic: Nominated

 The W PO #150-351 Abbott Street

 PO Box 98866

 Vancouver, BC v6b 0m4

 *IMPORTANT!* Please email or message me on Twitter/Discord to tell me you've sent something!